 The natural reserve of Cabo Blanco was the first site of the country to be protected in 1963.
-It used to be an absolute reserve area and no one was allowed to visit it.
+It used to be an absolute reserve area where visits were prohibited.
 Nowadays, the eastern part is open to public.
-After a short walk of five kilometers, you will reach the beautiful Playa Cabo Blanco.
+After a short walk of five kilometers, you’ll reach the beautiful Playa Cabo Blanco.

 Playa Grande / Mantezuma

 Located a 30-minute walk of Montezuma, Playa Grande is a deserted beach only accessible on foot.
 A trail between wild creeks and waterfalls will lead you to the beach.
 Playa Grande is situated in the heart of the Romelia Wilde Refuge Reserve but to get there, you will have to cross the Nicolás Wessberg National Reserve first.